vinicius-mattoso/First_Deploy_Project/README.md

 I will use three methods to characterize the pacientes, and evaluate with is the best to this characterize.

+#Teste

+I have already tested to make a rebalance into the data base

 # Final part of this repository

 I will create a Flask app to run the model and use into a local host to evaluate the characteristics of new patients.